 When photographing landscapes, it is essential to have the correct meter setting activated to achieve proper exposure results.
 The meter setting on your camera helps you decide what combination of aperture and shutter speed to use in order to get a correctly exposed photograph.
 All cameras are different, but should have similar “on board” camera meters.
-I own a Nikon D700 and there are three meter settings: Spot, Center Weighted, and 3D Color Matrix.
+I use a Nikon DSLR and there are three meter settings: Spot, Center Weighted, and 3D Color Matrix.
 Let’s discuss all three and compare and contrast the benefits of each.
 I will then explain which meter setting I use all the time, and how to get the most out of each setting while in the field.

 The spot metering setting meters a circle 4mm in diameter (approximately 1.5% of frame).
 The circle is centered on the current focus point, making it possible to meter off-center subjects.
 Wherever your main point of focus is, the camera will meter off this subject and calculate the correct aperture and shutter to use.
 You will dial in the aperture and shutter manually by adjusting them on the camera.
 When using spot metering, your main point of focus will be exposed properly.
 However, this does not mean the rest of the photo will be exposed properly.
 It is very frustrating at times when using spot metering because the first photograph taken is usually severely underexposed or overexposed.
 Since the success rate is low, you will have to constantly adjust the aperture or shutter to get the exposure you desire.